Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Library Database.

-You can save the above code into a common Library Database, where you have saved your own common library functions so that they can be attached to your Projects.
+You can save the above code in a common Library Database, where you have saved your own common library functions, so that they can be attached to your Projects.

 Technorati Tags: